-Shapes are one the most common types of layers in Sketch documents — and because they’re vector-based, they’re incredibly flexible.
+Shapes are a commonly used type of layer in Sketch documents — and because they’re vector-based, they’re incredibly flexible too.

-To add a new shape, click the Insert button in the toolbar or the Insert menu item in the menu bar, select Shape option and then choose the type of shape you want to add.
+To add a new pre-made shape to the Canvas, click the Insert button in the Toolbar and select a shape.
+Alternatively, open the Insert menu in the Menu Bar, select Shape and choose which type of shape you want to add.

-You can also use the following keyboard shortcuts to add some pre-made shapes:
+You can use keyboard shortcuts to quickly add pre-made shapes:

-Click and drag anywhere within your Canvas or Artboard to add your shape.
-You’ll see the shape’s dimensions next to your cursor as you drag.
+After you’ve selected a shape, click and drag anywhere on the Canvas or Artboard to add it.
+As you drag, you’ll see the shape’s dimensions next to your cursor.

-Press P or choose to Pencil from the Insert menu to enable the Pencil tool.
-From there you can draw any shape you like.
-When you’ve finished drawing, the Mac app will smooth curves and simplify the path you’ve created.
+To draw a freeform shape, press P or choose the Pencil tool from the Insert menu.
+When you’ve finished drawing, Sketch will smooth curves and simplify the path you’ve created.

 To add a shape using SVG code, simply select the code and paste it anywhere on the Canvas.